kaiamann/wisski_py/README.md

 ```

 ### Creating new Entities:
-To create new entities you just need to supply an entity with a dict that contains the corresponding `field_id` -> `value` mapping.
+To create new entities you just need to supply an entity with a dict that contains the corresponding `field_id` &rarr; `value` mapping.

 Let's look at the following example pathbuilder structure to illustrate:
 - **Collection Object**: `object_bundle_id`